georgiagrayland/mildew-detection-cherry-leaves-p5/README.md

 ### Project Summary Page

-- This is the first page that loads upon going to the app.
-The user will be able to read a section on the context of the project, a Problem Statement, the Two Business requirements, and the Dataset Source, as well as a link to the Readem file.
+- This is the first page that loads upon entering the app.
+The user will be able to read a section on the context of the project, the Problem Statement, the Two Business requirements, and the Dataset Source, as well as a link to the Readme file.

-The first section is a context box, detailing the uses of cherry leaves, powdery mildew infection, its effects on plants.
+- The first section is a context box, detailing the uses of cherry leaves, powdery mildew infection, its effects on plants.
 ![Project Summary Page](assets/images/project-summary.jpg)

-The section box diplays the problem statement.
+The following section diplays the problem statement.
 This entails what this project aims to achieve and the problems it will solve for the client.

 ![Problem Statement](assets/images/problem-statement.png)

 The last section of this page shows checkboxes where users can read the two business requirements when clicked.
 It also contains a button, where the users can see the link to the dataset when the button is clicked, and a direct link to the project README file.

 ![Business Requirements](assets/images/business-data.png)

+Validation of Business Requirement checkbox functionality:
 ![Business Boxes](assets/images/business-requirements.png)

+---

 ### Visualisation Page

-- This page was built to meet Business Requirement 1.
+- This page was built to meet **Business Requirement 1.**

 ![Visualisation Page](assets/images/visualiser-page.png)